 NTSX – WisdomTree 90/60 U.S. Balanced Fund

 A special mention on this list is NTSX.
+I explored it in more detail here.
 This fund from WisdomTree employs what’s known as leverage, a way to enhance market exposure without additional capital outlay.
 Leverage of “2x” or “200%,” for example, would mean your $10,000 investment gets you $20,000 of market exposure.
 This can obviously magnify both gains and losses.

 I’m obliged to suggest reading up on the potential pitfalls of using leverage before blindly buying in, but I think this fund in particular is a comparatively “conservative” use of leverage.
 Moreover, young investors can afford to be more aggressive and employ leverage early in their investing horizon.
 NTSX was also conveniently built with tax-efficiency in mind, so it’s suitable for a taxable account.
 I hold it in my own taxable brokerage account.